Simply enter in your phone number to be instantly connected to someone in our office who can answer your questions.

 Therefore, if you want to avoid the harsh consequences of an OVI / DUI conviction, your best bet is to hire a reputable Columbus criminal defense attorney.
 It goes without saying that the experience and skill of your lawyer will go a long way in getting you the results you want.
 The question is: how do you choose a lawyer that you can trust with your future?

-Lawyers are not just highly trained professionals—they’re highly specialized in vastly different areas of the law.
+Lawyers are not just highly trained professionals—they’re highly focused in vastly different areas of the law.
 For example, a lawyer that successfully resolved an insurance claim or property dispute on your behalf is probably not the best lawyer to defend against your OVI charges.
-Conversely, great criminal defense lawyers rarely are experts in divorce, bankruptcy, or contract law.
+Conversely, great criminal defense lawyers are rarely authorities in divorce, bankruptcy, or contract law.

 This means that when you’re facing an OVI or criminal charge, you need to find a lawyer who has significant experience working on those kinds of cases.
 Better yet, you should find an attorney who has defended so many OVI cases that he or she is intimately familiar with the local court, its procedures, and the tricks of the trade that can significantly advance your prospects.

-There are several Columbus criminal defense lawyers who specialize in OVI cases, and the one you choose should give you confidence in his or her ability to advocate on your behalf.
+There are several Columbus criminal defense lawyers who primarily handle OVI cases, and the one you choose should give you confidence in his or her ability to advocate on your behalf.
 Most law firms offer free initial consultations, so you should call any lawyers that catch your attention and ask them questions about their background and experience.